robert-altmiller/realtime_streaming_data_compression/README.md

   ![steps_to_run_demo.png](/readme_images/steps_to_run_demo.png)

-  If you are running the three Python files above in Databricks it is __VERY IMPORTANT__ to install the following Maven package '__com.microsoft.azure:azure-eventhubs-spark_2.12:2.3.21__' on your Databricks single node cluster before executing the Python files.
+  __IMPORTANT__: If you are running the three Python files above in Databricks please install the following Maven package '__com.microsoft.azure:azure-eventhubs-spark_2.12:2.3.21__' on your Databricks single node cluster prior to executing the three Python files.

   ![maven_package_on_dbricks_cluster.png](/readme_images/maven_package_on_dbricks_cluster.png)